gakalmar/Notes/57_Kubernetes.md

                 - same as role binding, but it's not namespace specific, so it's cluster-wide
                 - If you want to bind a `ClusterRole` to all the namespaces in your cluster, you use a `ClusterRoleBinding`

+## Liveness and readiness probes:
+- `Liveness` and `readiness probes` are mechanisms in Kubernetes used to manage how containers in pods are handled.
+They help Kubernetes make decisions about when to restart a container or when to route traffic to a pod.

+- **Liveness Probes**
+    - Liveness probes are used to know when to restart a container.
+The main purpose of a liveness probe is to check if an application inside a container is still running.
+If the liveness probe fails, Kubernetes assumes that the container is in a broken state and restarts it automatically.

+    - **Example Use Case:**
+        - An application might be running, but it's deadlocked, with all threads hung.
+Although the application process is still running, the application is not functioning as expected.
+A liveness probe could catch this by checking some type of "I am alive" signal at a set interval.
+If this check fails, Kubernetes restarts the container to try to restore normal operation.

+- **Readiness Probes**
+    - Readiness probes are used to determine when a container is ready to start accepting traffic.
+Essentially, the readiness probe is meant to check if the application is ready to serve requests.
+If the readiness probe fails, Kubernetes won’t send traffic to the pod until it passes.

+    - **Example Use Case:**
+        - A web server is deployed within a container, and it starts up with some initial load time because it might be loading large data sets or configurations.
+Even though the container is running, it's not yet ready to serve traffic.
+A readiness probe can check the HTTP endpoint or a specific condition that returns success only when the server is truly ready to handle requests.

 ## AWS EKS (Elastic Kubernetes Service)
 - **What is it?**
     - A managed k8s cluster/service: